jac459/metadriver/README.md

 ## Features
 - Control any device with rest api.
 - Control any device with cli calls.
+- json and XML support
+- images
+- directories with navigation and multifeeder
 - Create sliders
 - Create lists (directories)
 - link buttons with sliders